Last Updated on 28 August 2024 by Cycloscope

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)

-The Chewa people are one of the many ethnic groups descending from the so-called Bantu Civilization, that begin to migrate from central and southern Africa thousands of years ago, reaching Malawi around 1500 BC.
+The Chewa people are one of the many ethnic groups descending from the so-called Bantu Civilization, that began to migrate from central and southern Africa thousands of years ago, reaching Malawi around 1500 BC.

 Theirs is a matrilineal society, the land is inherited by the maternal line and also the profits from the sale of the harvest belong to the woman.